 Dietary restrictions in your family?
 Kids with nut allergies can find options at Burger Stop, Castle Burger or Fun Town Hot Dog, while gluten-intolerant tummies can find options at Garden Restaurant, or stir-fries at Wok ‘N’ Bowl Ramen.

-Now you no longer just visit fantasyland, you live in it.
-LEGOLAND California has two hotels right outside the Carlsbad theme park entrance—each with their own colourful themes, restaurants, pools and playful features—from a disco elevator to a slide right in the lobby.
+Now you no longer just visit fantasy land, you live in it.
+LEGOLAND California has two hotels right outside the Carlsbad theme park entrance, each with their own colourful themes, restaurants, pools and playful features, from a disco lift to a slide in the foyer.

 Both properties are designed with travelling families in mind.
-The hotels’ junior-suite-style rooms—emblazoned with colourful walls and LEGO models as art—have separate sleeping areas for grown-ups and kids.
-The kids’ quarters have bunk beds, their own TV and a LEGO brick box for impromptu building.
-Both lobbies feature giant mosh pits full of plastic bricks, so kids can build away while grown-ups check in.
+The hotels’ junior-suite-style rooms are emblazoned with colourful walls and LEGO models as art and have separate sleeping areas for grown-ups and children.
+The children’s quarters have bunk beds, their own TV and a LEGO brick box for impromptu building.
+Both foyers feature giant mosh pits full of plastic bricks, so the children can build away while the grown-ups check in.
 Plus, all hotel guests enjoy both complimentary breakfast buffets and early entry into the park (up to an hour, depending on the season).

-Choose your hotel based on the theme: the original, 250-room LEGOLAND Hotel offers four room themes—pirates, adventurers, LEGO friends and Ninjago warriors—and larger-than-life LEGO sculptures, made with more than 3 million bricks, all over the hotel.
+Choose your hotel based on the theme: the original, 250-room LEGOLAND Hotel offers four room themes—pirates, adventurers, LEGO friends and Ninjago warriors and larger-than-life LEGO sculptures, made with more than 3 million bricks, all over the hotel.
 Head into the Bricks Family Restaurant and neighbouring Skyline Café, and check out the mini cityscape that has Spider-Man scaling a building and a wizard reading a book by a rooftop pool.
 Industrial-strength glue holds the sculptures together, so go ahead and touch.
 Outside, there’s a real pool, too, with soft LEGO bricks that can be used to build in the water.
-Meanwhile, don’t miss the hotel’s disco-themed elevator, which is nearly a ride in itself.
+Don’t miss the hotel’s disco-themed lift, which is nearly a ride in itself.

-The LEGOLAND Castle Hotel, meanwhile, opened in 2018 with 250 rooms in three kingdom-oriented themes: wizards, knights, and princesses, with LEGO art ranging from owls to cats and fire-breathing dragons and tiny star lights embedded in the ceiling over the kids’ bunk beds.
-The Castle’s lobby offers its own diversions, from the slide that runs parallel to a flight of stairs, a Knock Knock Door that tells jokes and a small ‘dungeon’ ready for photo ops.
-Its courtyard area has its own pool, a LEGO-stocked playground, and a big screen TV set on a small lawn, playing LEGO movies daily.
+The LEGOLAND Castle Hotel, meanwhile, opened in 2018 with 250 rooms based on three kingdom-orientated themes: wizards, knights and princesses, with LEGO art ranging from owls to cats and fire-breathing dragons, and tiny star lights embedded in the ceiling over the children's bunk beds.
+The Castle’s foyer offers its own diversions, from the slide that runs parallel to a flight of stairs, to a Knock Knock Door that tells jokes and a small 'dungeon' ready for photo ops.
+Its courtyard area has its own pool, a LEGO-stocked playground and a big screen TV set on a small lawn, playing LEGO films daily.
 The hotel’s Dragon’s Den restaurant has live entertainment (jesters who take requests when you spin the wheel on the wall), and a parent-friendly bar.

 Chill out at this lively water park located inside LEGOLAND California—which you enter either by upgrading your ticket or buying a bundled ticket at the entry gates.
 (Just check the LEGOLAND calendar first: the water park is seasonal, open every day in summer, but with blackout dates in spring and fall.)
 One side of the water park is classic LEGO-themed, while the other side is jazzed up with the lions, crocodiles, and other talking-beast characters from the LEGO-inspired TV series and toy line Legends of Chima.